TABLE OF CONTENTS

 Who Is the Ideal Audience for Hero Brands?

-This audience wants to be admired, appreciated, and remembered for doing something great — to leave a legacy.
+This audience wants to be admired, appreciated, and remembered for doing something great — they want to leave a legacy.
 In B2B, they want this relationship with their customers.
 In B2C, they may want this from their peers, society, or a social group.

 Hero Archetype Brand Examples